nameamtf/rbtxt2html/README.md

 03) You may not raise issues about things not related to this project.
 This includes issues related to other developer's opinions given outside here.

-04) Just to summarize all things said before: **Keep your personal stuff far away from this project and discuss only it in this context here**.
+04) Just to summarize all things said before: **Keep your personal stuff far away from this project and discuss only the project here**.

 ## License